Quantum gravity and inventory accumulation: Inventory trajectories: setup and theorem statement

 If we interpret $W=X(1)X(2) \ldots X(n)$ as a ``day in the life of a restaurant'' then the corresponding $\overline W = X(1,n)$ (in this case $\ch\ch\h\C\H$) contains the unfulfilled orders (in the order they were added --- again, we assume that customers leave the restaurant without a burger if their orders cannot be fulfilled immediately) followed by the unconsumed burgers (in the order they were added).
 One may imagine the unconsumed burgers to be arranged in a ``stack'' or a ``chute''.\footnote{ An Internet search for ``burger chute'' turns up many images of multi-lane chutes (which allow burgers to be sorted by type).
 We stress that our model envisions a {\em single-lane} chute in which each burger is added at the top (so that the order of the remaining burgers corresponds to the order in which they were added) and each order is filled from the top (by taking away the highest suitable burger and letting the remaining burgers slide down).}

-Next note that if $W_1$ and $W_2$ are equivalent words (modulo the order fulfillment and commutativity relations (i.e., they correspond to the same element of $\mathcal G$) then we will have $\overline{W_1} = \overline{W_2}$.
-To see this, observe that adding a $\C$ or $\H$ and immediately consuming it is equivalent to doing nothing, and that reversing the order of an adjacent pair of the form $\C \h$ or $\H \ch$ in $W$ also has no effect on $\overline W$.
+Next we claim that if $W_1$ and $W_2$ are equivalent words (modulo the order fulfillment and commutativity relations (i.e., they correspond to the same element of $\mathcal G$) then we will have $\overline{W_1} = \overline{W_2}$.
+To see this, observe that inserting a consecutive pair of the form $\C \ch$, $\H \h$, $\C \x$ or $\H \x$ into a word $W$ has no effect on $\overline{W}$, and also that reversing the order of an adjacent pair of the form $\C \h$ or $\H \ch$ in $W$ has no effect on $\overline W$.
 This (and the fact that $\overline W = W$ when $W$ is reduced) establishes the uniqueness in Proposition \ref{p.reducedword} and implies that $\mathcal G$ is in one-to-one correspondence with the set of reduced words. \end{proof}

 We also note that the procedure used to construct the reduced form of $X(1,n)$ inductively from $X$ has a ``reverse direction'' analog.
 Consider the following example

 From this point of view, when we add a new $X(-k) \in \{ \ch, \h, \x \}$, we are adding this element to the left of the stack of orders, and when we add a new $X(-k) \in \{\C, \H \}$, we are annihilating the leftmost matching order (or adding the burger to the left of the list of unconsumed burgers, if there is no available matching order).
 The sequence $X(1,k)$ has a ``burger stack'' whose length can go up and down as $k$ increases but an ``order stack'' whose length can only increase as $k$ increases; similarly, the sequence $X(-k,0)$ has an order stack whose length can go up and down as $k$ increases but a burger stack whose length can only increase as $k$ increases.